unizar-flav/KiPaD/README.md

 **Step 7**: Repeat of step 4 but with the *denoised* data.
 Here it can be appreciated the lines are much smoother.

 **Step 8**: The next cell *(Reaction Model Parameters)*, allows you to input the relevant parameters for the reaction model proposed:
-- number of species (related to SSV)
+- Number of species (related to number of SSV)
-- pathlength of the cuvette
+- Pathlength of the cuvette
 - Initial concentration of the species
 - Estimated kinetic rates (for those to be optimzed the *k_fixed* box must be unchecked) This script currently is only able to handle this reaction model or simpler versions of it: